How much Universal Credit will I get?

 |Couple - limited capability for work|

 The minimum income floor equates to what someone would earn if they worked for 35 hours a week at the National Minimum Wage for their age group.
-So, for someone over the age of 23, this would be £1,247.40 per month, or £8.91 per hour.
+So, for someone over the age of 23, this would be £1,330 a month, or £9.50 an hour.

 If you earn less, your payments will still be calculated as if you did earn the minimum income floor.
 If you earn more, then your payments will be calculated using your actual earnings.